-Right across the street from the abbey is Palace of Westminster – home of the British Parliament.
+Right across the street from the abbey is the Palace of Westminster – home of the British Parliament.
 I recommend taking a slight detour to the Victoria Tower Gardens, where you can catch awesome views of the palace and soak up a few lukewarm British rays of sun.
-As you head north on Parliament Street towards Covent Garden, the Big Ben will be on your right along with Westminster Bridge.
-The bridge offers a great panoramic vantage point of the area though keep in mind that the Big Ben is out of commission for the next several years as essential repairs take place.
+As you head north on Parliament Street towards Covent Garden, Big Ben will be on your right along with Westminster Bridge.
+The bridge offers a great panoramic vantage point of the area though keep in mind that Big Ben is out of commission for the next several years as essential repairs take place.

 North of Big Ben, Parliament Street turns to a road simply known as Whitehall.
-This area of Westminster is the historic hub the British government, lined with many departments, ministries and a tiny street called Downing.
+This area of Westminster is the historic hub of the British government, lined with many departments, ministries, and a tiny street called Downing.
 Ever heard that name before?
 Number 10 Downing Street is where the British Prime Minister resides but the chance of you getting an invite for some afternoon tea is slimmer than your chance of marrying into the Royal Family.

 Before wrapping up the first part of our Westminster walking tour, you have another chance to soak up some additional British history with a visit to the Household Cavalry Museum.
 Military and history enthusiasts will enjoy the visit, as well as horse lovers!